Best online sales right now | CNN Underscored

 - Banish humidity from your home with this Tosot dehumidifier, on sale for one day at Amazon.

-- Now through October 12, take 25% off select designer goods from Bloomingdales.
+- Now through October 12, take 25% off select designer goods from Bloomingdale’s.

-- Bring home a factory reconditioned Arlo 3rd Generation Security System with Base Station, and choose two, four or five wireless security cameras or an add-on camera
+- Bring home a factory reconditioned Arlo third-generation security system with base station, and choose two, four or five wireless security cameras or an add-on camera.

-- Get everything you need to work from home with discounted office furniture from Woot!
+- Get everything you need to work from home with discounted office furniture from Woot!.

 - Gear up for fall at Mountain Hardwear, where select styles are up to 60% off with code MHWOCT60.